keithalpichi/keithalpichi.github.io/_posts/2016-06-30-guideline-self-taught-programmer.md

 <ol>
   <li>First it's important you understand what your goals are.
 Answer the following questions:
     <ol>
       <li>What aspects of technology interest me?
 Science?
 Math?
 Web development?
 Mobile?
 Robotics?
-Data?</li>
+Data?
+Games? eCommerce? </li>
       <li>What do I want to specialize in?
 What do I want to be known for?
 Frontend?
 Backend?
+Both?
 What language?
 User experience/design (UI/UX)?</li>
       <li>What problems have I faced that can be solved with software?</li>
       <li>What am I looking for in a language or software?
 Shallow learning curve?
 Support?
 Community?
 Speed and scalability?
 Accessibility to open-source libraries and packages that I can use?</li>
     </ol>